Kobatz/blackops3_lua/readme.txt

 Hope this is a useful resource, happy scripting!

-Uploaded by Weeaboo Jones aka.
+Uploaded and edited by Weeaboo Jones aka.
 Kobatz got eem